UninformedPleb/adore/README.md

 }
 ```

+This first sets up the ad-hoc database connection from the ConnectionLoader
+holding the registered provider factory and database connection needed.
+This
+database object can be constructed anew every time or cached and reused.
+Either
+usage is fine.
+It is thread-safe.

+Then it creates the Query for the stored procedure and passes a parameter to it.

+Next, it runs the Query and maps its default (that is, first) resultset to a
+list of Genre objects, then gets the first Genre object from the list and
+assigns it to a variable.

+Then it updates the Name of the Genre object.

+With changes made to the Genre object, a new Query is made to save this data
+back to the database.
+The Genre object in its entirety is mapped as a set of
+parameters.

+Then the new Query is run and the results are mapped to a list of Genre objects
+again, from which the first Genre object is plucked and assigned to a variable.

+Notice that the Database, Query, and Genre objects don't need to be disposed.
+That's because they don't persist anything from the database connection outside
+of the actual Run() methods.

-But what if you don't have a class to map the results to?
-Well, lucky for you,
+But what if you don't have a class to map the results to at all?
+Well, lucky for
-ADORE has a whole QueryResult object you can use!
-Remember, ADORE is still just
+you, ADORE has a whole QueryResult object you can use!
+Remember, ADORE is still
-ADO.NET at heart, so all of the underlying mechanisms of ADO are still there in
+just ADO.NET at heart, so all of the underlying mechanisms of ADO are still
-some form.
-If you just need a data table (or two!), the QueryResult object has
+there in some form.
+If you just need a data table (or two!), the QueryResult
-you covered.
+object has you covered.

 The QueryResult object provides: